adam10603/AlternativeWindowsClocks/README.md

 This clock can be useful in performance-critical code that needs interval measurements where a precision of around 16ms is sufficient.

-Performance is around 13x faster than `precision_monotonic_clock`, at least in my the rudimentary benchmarks.
+Performance is around 13x faster than `precision_monotonic_clock`, at least in my rudimentary benchmarks.

 #### Properties